watermelonich/Parking-Administration-Application/README.md

   - [License](#license)

 ## Introduction
-The **Parking Management Application** is a locally hosted web-based system designed to manage parking spaces efficiently.
+The **Parking Administration Application** is a locally hosted web-based system designed to manage parking spaces efficiently.
 It provides a straightforward interface for administrators to manage categories, customers, time durations, prices, and parking slots.
 The application also supports user management, reporting, and profile management.

 ## Features
 - **Category Management**: Add, edit, and manage parking categories.